mlochbaum/BQN/README.md

     ⊑+`∘⌽⍟12↕2  # The 12th Fibonacci number

-For longer samples, you can [gaze into the abyss](c.bqn) that is the (incomplete) self-hosted compiler, or take a look at [some translations](examples/fifty.bqn) from ["A History of APL in 50 Functions"](https://www.jsoftware.com/papers/50/).
-While it's certainly possible to write BQN in a more spread-out and better commented style, nobody has done that to date.
+For longer samples, you can [gaze into the abyss](c.bqn) that is the (incomplete) self-hosted compiler, or take a look at the friendlier [markdown processor](doc/md.bqn) used to format and highlight documentation files.
+There are also [some translations](examples/fifty.bqn) from ["A History of APL in 50 Functions"](https://www.jsoftware.com/papers/50/) here.

 ## Array model